thegrumpys/odop/client/docs/Help/alerts.md

 ## Constraint_Inconsistency
 Constraints on the associated variable are inconsistent.
-Specifically, the value of the MAX constraint is less than the MIN constraint; the value of the MIN constraint is greater than the MIN constraint.
+Specifically, the value of the MAX constraint is less than the MIN constraint; the value of the MIN constraint is greater than the MAX constraint.

 This situation may block the Search, Seek and Trade features from starting.